Frodxx/fishgame/message doc.md

 Possible colors (hex values) are the following:

-007AFF,FF7000,FF7000,15E25F,CFC700,CFC700,CF1100,CF00BE and F00.
+007AFF, FF7000, 15E25F, CFC700, CF1100, CF00BE, B25C71.

 ##Message content ("message")

-The "message" name is used to store plain text to be deilvered to chat.
+The "message" name is used to store plain text to be delivered to chat.
 This includes both client and server messages.
 Common uses of the "message" name are:
 - Chat text like *Octopus: Hey buddy, I think you've got the wrong door....*
 - Chat actions like *Nick goes to the beach.*
 - Server messages like *Room is full!* or *Game starting...*.

 Although HTML tags are allowed in the client's input, the server will always send HTML as plain text, so `<bold>aa</bold>` will look exactly as is.

+##Special Cases

+There are some special cases in which the message structure is different:

+###Special Structures

+- **im**: used in client->server direction to set the connection type.
+Values can be either `player` or `spectator`.
+- **catches**: used in server->client direction to notify clients the detailed (cumulative) catch of each player.
+	- Used in `OnMessage` method.
+	- Used in `endGame` method.
+- **colors**: used in server->client direction to notify clients the colors of the connected players.
+	- Used in `OnMessage` method.
+	-	Used in `whoIsOnline` method.
+	- Used in `endGame` method.
+- **detpop**: used in server->client direction to notify spectators the cumulative population.
+	- Used in `OnMessage` method.
+- **names**: used in server->client direction to notify clients the names of the connected players.
+	- Used in `OnMessage` method.
+	-	Used in `whoIsOnline` method.
+	- Used in `endGame` method.
+- **pop**: used in server->client direction to notify spectators the actual population.
+	- Used in `OnMessage` method.

+###Special Types
+- **howmany**: **UNUSED** - used in client->server (specifically spectators->server) to ask how many players are connected.

 [json]: http://json.org/
-[onopen]: @ref MyApp::Server::onOpen
-[play]: @ref MyApp::Server::play
-[onmessage]: @ref MyApp::Server::onMessage
-[assignName]: @ref MyApp::Server::assignName
-[tellJoin]: @ref MyApp::Server::tellJoin
-[tellPart]: @ref MyApp::Server::tellPart
-[setReady]: @ref MyApp::Server::setReady